Bamber Gascoigne: Personal life, honours and death

-Gascoigne was married, for 57 years, to Christina (née Ditchburn), daughter of civil servant Alfred Henry Ditchburn.
-He met Christina at Cambridge.
-They lived in Richmond, London, from the late 1960s onward.
-A fulltime artist, she has worked in ceramics, silks and other media.
+Gascoigne was married, for 57 years until his death, to Christina (née Ditchburn), daughter of civil servant Alfred Henry Ditchburn.
+He met her at Cambridge, they married in 1965 and lived in Richmond, London from the late 1960s onward.
+A full time artist, she worked in ceramics, silks and other media.
 The couple did not have any children.
+She died on 14 August 2026.

 With regard to religion, he described himself as "a perfectly friendly agnostic".
 Gascoigne was appointed Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours for services to the Arts.

 In January 2022, Gascoigne was hospitalised for three weeks with pneumonia.
 Following his hospitalisation, his health drastically declined.
 He died at his home in Richmond on 8 February 2022, at the age of 87.
 Stephen Fry, another famous University Challenge alumnus, led the tributes to Gascoigne, saying he was "such an elegant, intelligent man".
 Victoria Coren Mitchell, host of BBC quiz show Only Connect, said: "No quiz host has ever seemed more like they could answer all the questions themselves."